Is this the world’s best McDonald’s restaurant?

 1940: McDonald’s Bar-B-Q

 It all started when brothers Richard and Mac McDonald opened a drive-in called McDonald’s Bar-B-Q on 14th and E streets in San Bernardino, California, in 1940.
-Nothing like the restaurants of today, carhops delivered barbecued meat sandwiches and peanut butter and jelly sandwiches to customers' cars.
+It was nothing like the restaurants of today; carhops delivered barbecued meat sandwiches and peanut butter and jelly sandwiches to customers' cars.
 However, the McDonald's brothers thought they could do better and, in 1948, they closed the restaurant and reinvented it to have a menu with only nine items.

 1943: retro delights